Bandos (horse): Life and career

-Bandos was foaled at Poland's Janow Podlaski Stud in 1964.
+Bandos was foaled at Poland's Janów Podlaski Stud Farm in 1964.
 He was sired by Negatiw, who was by the Skowronek son, Naseem, and out of the Polish-bred mare, Bandola.
 His dam was a full sister to Bask, a sire of significance.
 Bandos himself, at a young age, was nicknamed the "King of Janow".
 Bandos was considered to be one of the most influential Saglawi-type stallions.
 Those who knew him described him as, "Very pleasant and quiet in the stall, however, when brought out, full of fire and very animated."
 Bandos stood as a Janow Podlaski stud for seven years, moved to Michalow Stud for another two years, then Kurosweki Stud for another year.
 For the 1981 breeding season he was returned to Janow.

-In September 1982, Bandos was sold for $806,000 to Ventura Farms of California during the Polish Prestige Sale at Janow Podlaski Stud.
+In September 1982, Bandos was sold for $806,000 to Ventura Farms of California during the Polish Prestige Sale at Janów Podlaski Stud Farm.
 He was imported to the United States by truck and plane and spent the rest of his life there until his death in September 1987.